sidddy/OctoScreen/README.md

 - This project was written using the System Workbench for STM32, https://www.st.com/en/development-tools/sw4stm32.html
 - You'll need an ST-LINK v2 adapter to transfer the firmware from your development environment to the MKS TFT display.
 - The IDE plugin generated some of the coding specifically for the MKS TFT 3.2 device, so take care not to overwrite these generated coding parts during development.
+- OctoScreen uses LVGL as GUI library.
+It's included as a submodule in the git repository, so make sure to also clone the submodules when cloning this repository

 ### Connecting ST-LINK v2 to the MKS TFT:
 | ST-LINK | MKS-TFT32 |